seanmcilroy29/sean/TS/AOM.md

 fill the remainder of the sample,

 ```
-NOTE: When extracting OBUs from an ISOBMFF file, and depending on the capabilities of the
-decoder processing these OBUs, ISOBMFF parsers MAY need to either: set the obu_has_size_-
-field to 1 for some OBUs if not already set, add the size field in this case, and add Temporal Delimiter
-OBU; or use the length-delimited bitstream format as defined in Annex B of AV1.
-If encryption
-is used, similar operations MAY have to be done before or after decryption depending on
-the demuxer/decryptor/decoder architecture.
+NOTE: When extracting OBUs from an ISOBMFF file, and depending on the capabilities of thedecoder processing these OBUs, ISOBMFF parsers MAY need to either: set the obu_has_size_- field to 1 for some OBUs if not already set, add the size field in this case, and add Temporal Delimiter OBU; or use the length-delimited bitstream format as defined in Annex B of AV1.
+If encryption is used, similar operations MAY have to be done before or after decryption depending on the demuxer/decryptor/decoder architecture.
 ```

 - OBU trailing bits SHOULD be limited to byte alignment and SHOULD not be used for padding,